 Here’s the aggregate data in table form, for easier comparison:

-The dollar value for the single top photography lot of the year was once again below $2M, following up a similarly weak showing last year.
+The dollar value for the single top photography lot of the year was once again below $2M, following up similarly soft showings in the past two years.
 The chart below makes the consignment issue more clear – it’s been a while since we have consistently seen the sale of $3M+ photographs.

 |Helmut Newton (2019)||$1820000|